tongwu-msft/azure-rest-api-specs/index.md

 Now that you've completed registration of your client application, you can move to your client code, where you create the REST request and handle the response.

 ## Create the request
 This section covers the first three of the five components that we discussed earlier.
-You first acquire the access token from Azure AD, which you use to assemble your request message header.
+You first need to acquire the access token from Azure AD, which you use to assemble your request message header.

 ### Acquire an access token